Woweeza/Linus_BlueStampPortfolio/index.md

 - 1 Arduino Nano: Controls all the servos
 - 1 Arduino Shield: Receives power from batteries and hooks up to all the wires
-- 1 USB cable: Receives signals and power from laptop
+- 1 USB cable: Receives signals and power from the laptop
 - 1 Servo: Rotate the base of the arm
 - Wooden Cutouts: Creates the bulk of the physical part of the base
 - Batteries: Powers everything